TheInfiniteKind/moneydance_open/python_scripts/toolbox/toolbox_readme.txt

         - Extract your Attachments (this decrypts and extracts your attachments to a directory of your choice) (export_all_attachments.py)
         - DIAGnostics - Analise your  attachments (and Detect Orphans)

+Menu - CURIOUS?
+VIEW INTERNAL SETTINGS (Read-Only - very safe)
+    >> Allows you to view internal / raw settings / data
+    - Search for a key/data (in most places  - but not txns)
+    - Show ROOT Account's Parameter Keys and data
+    - Show Dataset's Local Storage Keys and data (from ./safe/settings)
+    - Show All User Preferences loaded into Memory (from config.dict)
+    - Show Accounts' Parameter's Keys and Data
+    - Show an Obj's settings/data (Acct, Cat, Curr, Security, Reports, Reminders, Addrs, OFX, by UUID, TXNs)
+    - Show All Sync Settings
+    - Show All Online Banking (Searches for OFX) Settings
+    - Show all Settings relating to Window Locations/Sizes/Widths/Sort Order/Filters/Initial Reg View etc..
+    - Show all Java JVM System Properties
+    - Show all Operating System Environment Variables

-ALT-M - Advanced Mode (** NOTE: Some menu items will disable if currency / security data issues detected.
+ALT-M - Update Mode (** NOTE: Some menu items will disable if currency / security data issues detected.
 Some only available from 2021.2 onwards)
+    All basic mode settings plus (note the text of buttons turn red when update mode enabled):
-    - These first four buttons will appear only if they are necessary / possible in your system
+    - These four buttons will only appear if they are necessary / possible in your system, on the last button row
         - FIX - Make me a Primary Dataset (convert from Secondary dataset to enable Sync) (convert_secondary_to_primary_data_set.py)
+        - FIX - Zap Invalid Window Locations (Appears if any of your saved windows are 'off screen')
         - FIX - Create Dropbox Sync Folder (creates the missing .moneydancesync folder if missing from Dropbox)
         - FIX - Check / fix MacOS Tabbing Mode on Big Sur (when set to always).
 It will allow you to change it to fullscreen or manual/never.
                 More information here: https://support.apple.com/en-gb/guide/mac-help/mchla4695cce/mac